boystrange/ProgramVerification/src/Chapter/Intro/Bool.lagda.md

 *left-associative* operator with priority `6`.
-We would use `infixr` for declaring *right-associative* operators and just `infix` for declaring operators that are neither left- nor right-associative (typically, these will be operators with one or more than two operands).
+We would use `infixr` for declaring *right-associative* operators and just `infix` for declaring operators that are neither left- nor right-associative (typically, these will be operators with just one operand or more than two operands).
 The priority becomes important as soon as more than one operator is defined to tell Agda what is the intended priority among them.

 ## Exercises